 Frequently Asked Questions

-ASSIST is best used in combination with seeing a counselor on your campus.
-It is intended to help students and counselors work together to establish an appropriate path toward transferring from a public California community college to a public California university.
+ASSIST is best used in consultation with a counselor on your campus.
+It is intended to help students and counselors work together to establish an appropriate path toward transferring from a public California community college to a California college or university.

 FAQs from Students